 Climate change is already affecting weather patterns in Vermont.
 Since 1965, annual precipitation has increased by 7 inches, and the number of days per year with precipitation of 1 inch or more has nearly doubled.
 These trends are expected to continue.
 Heavy rainfall events are expected to occur more often, which increases risk of flooding, damage to transportation infrastructure and buildings, water and crop contamination, wind damage, and power outages.

-Vermont had 18 federally-declared disasters in the past 10 years, up over 50% from the preceding 10 years.
+Vermont had 18 federally declared disasters from 2007 to 2016, almost twice as many as during the preceding 10 years.
 Most of these disasters were a result of severe storms and flooding.
 Tropical Storm Irene was the most notable of these, and was associated with:

 - Six deaths